ut-ras/RobotathonESP32/docs/_sections/_guide-supplementals/breadboard-bugs.md

 ---
 layout: default
-title: Breadboard Bugs
+title: Debugging
 nav_include: true
 # parent: Resources
-nav_order: 1
+nav_order: 2
 ---

+TODO write software debugging guide in here too

 # How to (not) Explode Your Microcontroller like the Rest of Us